These are the best places to travel this summer

 The Hiram M. Chittenden Locks in Seattle at sun set

-The Hiram M Chittenden Locks provide a perfect setting to relax and watch ships.
+The Hiram M Chittenden Locks at sunset.
 Moelyn Photos/Getty Images

 13. Wander through the Ballard Locks and Fish Ladder

-14. Toast to Seattle beer culture in Ballard
+14. Raise a glass to Seattle beer culture

 A one-time fishing village founded by Nordic immigrants, the Ballard neighborhood has been reincarnated as Seattle’s beer capital with enough bars in its own right to satisfy a city.
 Boldly experimental, Ballard's small breweries concoct big flavors that are served in a cornucopia of drinking establishments.